-Interpretability: Supporting information on the quality and use of the NNAPEDCD are published emergency department care (including waiting times for care) for non-admitted patients registered for care in emergency departments in selected public hospitals that were classified as either peer group A (Principal referral and Specialist women's and children's hospitals) or B (Large hospitals).
+The purpose of the NAPEDC NMDS is to collect information on the characteristics of emergency department care (including waiting times for care) for non-admitted patients registered for care in emergency departments in selected public hospitals that were classified as either peer group A (Principal referral and Specialist women's and children's hospitals) or B (Large hospitals).
 Hospitals in these peer groups provided approximately 69% of all Emergency Department services.